huyphung1602/presentations/d3_data_viz/slides.md

 - .style() - Get or set styles
 - .on() - Add event listeners
 - .data() - Bind data (covered in Data Binding slides)
-- .enter() - Get "enter" selection (covered in Data Binding slides)
-- .exit() - Get "exit" selection  (covered in Data Binding slides)
+- .join() - Bind data  (covered in Data Binding slides)
 - .remove() - Remove elements from document

-- And many more!
+And many more!
 Selections are a core part of D3.

 ---
 transition: slide-up